Skip to content

 Beautiful ode to shyness by Treurdier

 Few actors can portray timidity as aptly as Jan-Paul Buijs.
 With his wonderful Circus Treurdier, he made a catchy performance that anyone who has something against big mouths should enjoy.
-Especially at chattering show tables and on Twitter, but also with the incessant smattering of columns in the Volkskrant; the big mouths of the betwetervolk exert a power you...
+Especially at chat show tables and on Twitter, but also with the incessant smattering of columns in the Volkskrant; the big mouths of the betwetervolk exert a power that you...

 Poison in theatre: when the grief of loss settles deep in your body